zchee/golang-wiki/Modules.md

 #### Strategies for Authors of Pre-Existing v2+ Packages

-For authors of pre-existing v2+ packages considering opting in to modules, one way to summarize the alternative approaches is as a choice between three top-level strategies .
+For authors of pre-existing v2+ packages considering opting in to modules, one way to summarize the alternative approaches is as a choice between three top-level strategies.
 Each choice then has follow-on decisions and variations (as outlined above).
 These alternative top-level strategies are:

 1. **Require clients to use Go versions 1.9.7+, 1.10.3+, or 1.11+**.